smherdgn/turkish-check-analyzer/README.md

 # Turkish Check OCR and Analysis API

 This project provides a Python backend service using FastAPI to process scanned images of Turkish bank checks.
-It utilizes local OCR engines (Tesseract and EasyOCR) to extract text and a locally running Ollama LLM (e.g., LLaMA 3) to analyze the extracted text and return a structured JSON result.
+It utilizes local OCR engines (Tesseract, EasyOCR and PaddleOCR) to extract text and a locally running Ollama LLM (e.g., LLaMA 3) to analyze the extracted text and return a structured JSON result.
 This backend is designed to be used with a corresponding frontend application that handles image uploads and displays results.

 ## Features